MEDomics-UdeS/POYM/README.md

 ## POYM : Prediction of One-Year Mortality risk
-This repository stores the code implemented to generate the results of the paper: *Leveraging patients’ longitudinal data to improve the Hospital One-year Mortality Risk*.
+This repository stores the code implemented to generate the results of the paper: *Leveraging patients’ longitudinal data to improve the Hospital One-year Mortality Risk* available as a preprint in medrXiv in: [https://doi.org/10.1101/2024.06.21.24309191](https://doi.org/10.1101/2024.06.21.24309191).
-It utilizes data from patients admitted at The University Hospital of Sherbrooke, Canada, between July 1, 2011, and June 30, 2021, to predict their one-year mortality risk. **Please note that the hospitalization data used in this paper cannot be publicly shared due to regulations safeguarding patient privacy.**
+It utilizes data from patients admitted at The University Hospital of Sherbrooke, Canada, between July 1, 2011, and June 30, 2021, to predict their one-year mortality risk.

 ## 1. Data Availability
-To test the code implemented in this work, we have created two alternative datasets:

-1. **Random Dataset**: Each patient in the dataset is matched to a randomly generated patient using a categorical distribution on each predictor.
-This random dataset is publicly available [here](https://drive.google.com/file/d/1VjzDgbkeob50ZV1RSuzrmWG63VI4yWjM/view?usp=sharing).
-2. **Synthetic Dataset**: Each patient in the dataset is matched to a synthetic patient generated using the [AVATAR method](https://doi.org/10.1038/s41746-023-00771-5).
-We are currently working on obtaining ethical approval to share this synthetic dataset publicly.
+ **Please note that the hospitalization data used in this paper cannot be publicly shared due to regulations safeguarding patient privacy.** However, a synthetic dataset was generated using the [AVATAR method](https://doi.org/10.1038/s41746-023-00771-5) in partnership with [Octopize](https://www.octopize.io/), in which a synthetic patient is created for each patient from the original dataset.
+This synthetic dataset is publicly available on : [10.5281/zenodo.12954672](https://zenodo.org/doi/10.5281/zenodo.12954672).

-For both datasets, we did not save admission and discharge dates to preserve patient's privacy.
+ To preserve patient's privacy, we did not save admission and discharge dates.
 Consequently, it is not possible to split the dataset temporally as done with the original dataset (**Section 3.3.2**) or to identify admissions with same-day discharge.

 Below, we present the mean AUROC and the standard deviation of the ELSTM model from a 5-fold cross-validation over the entire dataset, comparing results obtained from the original data versus the synthetic dataset.